-Bills were introduced to both the House and Senate this week that would add a background check requirement for purchasing ammunition.
+Federal legislation was introduced this week that would add a background check requirement for purchasing ammunition nationwide.